 If you want to become a solicitor, you should know that the route to qualifying is changing, with the introduction of the Solicitors Qualifying Examinations (SQE).
 The transition from the Legal Practice Course (LPC) route to the SQE route will be complete by the end of 2032.

 We've developed a range of courses that will prepare you for a career as a solicitor, as part of the new SQE qualification route, and set you up for success.
+Our courses are delivered by expert lecturers, including subject matter specialists, former and current practitioners, and research and teaching focused academics.

 Alternatively, you can still continue with the LPC route if you completed, started, accepted an offer, or paid a non-refundable deposit for one of the following by 31 August 2021: